 How important is nutrition for injury recovery?

-How long does it take for muscles to repair after injury?
+How long does it take for muscles to repair after an injury?

 Which fruits are best for wound healing?